-Student Activities may encompass clubs and organizations, the Student Government Association, intramural sports, student publications, and intercollegiate athletics.
+Student Activities may encompass clubs, the Student Government Association, intramural sports, student publications, and intercollegiate athletics.
 All student activities are administered through the Department of Student Activities and Athletics.

 The goals of the Student Activities Office are to provide a variety of activities, accommodate student diversity in backgrounds, abilities, interest, and career goals; enhance academic success; and promote diplomacy, unity, self-discipline, physical and emotional well-being and leadership skills.